NBKRedSpy/QM_StorageSort/README.md

 * Special thanks to Crynano for his excellent Mod Configuration Menu.

 # Change Log
+## 3.4.0
+* Added "drop all" to corpse items.
+* Changed player backpack sort to not require modifier key by default.

 ## 3.3.0
 * Fixed Drop One command not using an AP like what the game's Drop command does.